 The 1988 O-Pee-Chee Hockey set is the Canadian counterpart for Topps releases, and they tend to be very similar in terms of style and design.

 One clear difference is the OPC logo found in place of the Topps one, placed under the white tab at the top.

 The reverse is also bilingual in parts, catering to a French Canadian audience.

 OPC cards tend to be more valuable than Topps copies, but this is an exception, as the player was arguably more popular in Canada at the time.

 For example, he had dual citizenship in Canada and the United States and was eligible to play for either Canada or the U.S. internationally.
 (He chose the latter, winning the 1996 World Cup, and a silver medal at the 2002 Olympics.)

 1988 Brett Hull O-Pee-Chee Sticker Tom Barrasso RC

 It might be a sticker rather than a traditional RC, and it also includes two-time Stanley Cup champion Tom Barasso, but this 1988 OPC release is still one of the better options if you’re hoping for valuable early Hull collectibles.

 The addition of Barasso on the double sticker is no real drawback, as the goaltender is also a Hall of Famer with a great legacy of his own.[irp posts=”9996″ name=”Steve Yzerman Rookie Card – Top 3 Cards and Investment Advice”]

-He’s featured in an action shot on the left, while Hull is found on the right, in a simple profile shot which is similar to the one seen in the cards above.
+He’s featured in an action shot on the left, while Hull is found on the right, in a simple profile shot that is similar to the one seen in the cards above.

 As an OPC card, it has a bilingual ‘rookies/rescues’ at the front.

 There are only nine PSA 10 copies found in their registry, so gem mint versions can easily sell for four figures.